surreal6/barricuda-likelike/README.md

 * A weekly task every monday at 6:30AM to send the previous week log to defined emails.

+## Open links in an iframe in the current page

+Now you can define a link to open in an iframe inside the current page instead of open it in a new tab.
+For this, add this attribute in the command definition (valid for areas and things):

+    iframe: true

+In example:

+    h0066ff: { cmd: "text", iframe: true, label: "myLabel", point: [62, 77], txt: 'Intro text', lines: 1, url: "https://www.whatever.com" }

 ## force scale and offset to modify the appearance of things in the room.